cernops/puppet-slurm/README.md

 # Description

-This module installs the SLURM scheduler needed to run parallel programs on a distributed HPC cluster.
+This module installs the SLURM scheduler for running parallel programs on an HPC cluster.

-It setups, configures and installs all the required binaries and configuration files according to the parameters detailed [below](#beginning-with-slurm).
-It relies on hiera data provided by the hostgroup it is installed on.
+It sets up, configures and installs all required binaries and configuration files according to the parameters shown [below](#beginning-with-slurm).
+It relies on hiera data provided by the hostgroup it is included in.

 # Setup